T-J model

-In solid-state physics, the t-J model is a model first derived in 1977 from the Hubbard model by Józef Spałek to explain antiferromagnetic properties of the Mott insulators and taking into account experimental results about the strength of electron-electron repulsion in this materials.
-The model consider the materials as a lattice with atoms in the knots (sites) and just one or two external electrons moving among them (internal electrons are not considered), like in the basic Hubbard model.
-That difference is in supposing electrons being strongly-correlated, that means electrons are very sensible to reciprocal coulombic repulsion, and so are more constrained to avoid occupying lattice's sites already occupied by another electron.
-In the basic Hubbard model, the repulsion, indicated with U, can be small and also null, and electrons are freer to jump (hopping, parametrized by t as transfer or tunnel) from one site to another.
-In the t-J model, instead of U, there is the parameter J, function of the ratio t/U, so the name.
+In solid-state physics, the t-J model is a model first derived by Józef Spałek and Andrzej M. Oleś to explain antiferromagnetic properties of Mott insulators, taking into account experimental results about the strength of electron-electron repulsion in these materials.

+The material is modelled as a lattice with atoms in the sites with conduction electrons (or holes) moving between them, like in the Hubbard model.
+Unlike the Hubbard model, the electrons are strongly-correlated, meaning the electrons are sensitive to reciprocal coulombic repulsion, and so are less likely to occupy lattice sites already occupied by another electron.
+In the basic Hubbard model, the repulsion, indicated by U, can be small or even zero, and electrons are more free to jump (hopping, parametrized by t as transfer or tunnel) from one site to another.
+In the t-J model, instead of U, there is the parameter J, function of the ratio t/U.

-It is used as a possible model to explain high temperature superconductivity in doped antiferromagnets, in the hypothesis of strong coupling between electrons.
+Like the Hubbard model, it is a prospective microscopic theory of high temperature superconductivity in cuprate superconductors which arise from doped antiferromagnets, particularly in the case where the lattice considered is the two-dimensional lattice.
+Cuprate superconductors are currently (as of 2024) the superconductors with the highest known superconducting transition temperature at ambient pressure, but there is no consensus on the microscopic theory responsible for their superconducting transition.

 The Hamiltonian

-In quantum physics system's models are usually based on the Hamiltonian operator $\hat H$, corresponding to the total energy of that system, including both kinetic energy and potential energy.
+In quantum physics, system's models are usually based on the Hamiltonian operator $\hat H$, corresponding to the total energy of that system, including both kinetic energy and potential energy.

 The t-J Hamiltonian can be derived from the $\hat H$ of the Hubbard model using the Schrieffer–Wolff transformation, with the transformation generator depending on t/U and excluding the possibility for electrons to doubly occupy a lattice's site, which results in: